 Disposable coveralls are single-use protective garments designed to shield workers from chemical, physical, and biological hazards.
 They offer nearly 360-degree protection coverage, creating a crucial safety barrier for those working in high contamination environments.
 While these garments offer excellent protection, it’s important to remember that no single piece of personal protective equipment (PPE) can eliminate all risks.
-For optimal safety, combine your coveralls with other protective gear and proper training.
+For optimal safety, combine your coveralls with other personal protective gear and proper training.
+As the World’s Leading Manufacturer of medical textiles and apparel, Medtecs provides solutions that help Procurement Managers and EHS professionals achieve strict OSHA compliance while maintaining operational efficiency.

 What Are Disposable Coveralls?